Johnhvy/Node-Caritat/README.md

 This will generate three files that will be used to let participants vote.
 You can then commit those files and push this to a new branch (optionally open the vote pull request).
 If you are participating to that vote yourself, you should cast your vote right away using one of the methods described above.

 ## FAQ

 ### Who do I need to trust?

 - As a voter, you need to trust the instigator for:
+  - using a reliable hardware and software to generate the private key and encrypt it, and to not store it anywhere.
-  - not leaking the private key before the vote closes.
+  - not leaking the private key before the vote closes if they have kept the private key (which they should not do).
-  - not basing their vote in function of what other has voted (the instigator should always vote first).
+  - not basing their vote in function of what other has voted (having the instigator always vote first helps alleviate this issue).
+- As a voter, you need to trust the panel of secret holders for:
+  - not reconstitue the private key before the vote closes.
+  - not leaking the private key before the vote closes (if they have reconstructed the private key, which they should not do).
+  - not basing their vote in function of what other has voted (if they have reconstructed the private key, which they should not do).
 - As a voter or the instigator, you need to trust the git commits are genuine.
-  Enforcing GPG signing commits can help with that.
+  Enforcing the use of PGP signatures on vote commits can help with that.

 ### Can a participant tamper with the votes?

 When using git, a participant could force push the branch and remove or modify ballots from other participants.
-Adding protection on vote where the vote is happening can help prevent this.
+Adding protection on the branch on which the vote is happening can help prevent this.

 ### When voting using this tool, are my choices public?

-Ballots are encrypted using a public key generated for the vote, only someone in possession for the private key (the vote instigator) is theoretically able to decipher the ballot.
+Ballots are encrypted using a public key generated for the vote, only someone in possession for the private key is theoretically able to decipher the ballot.
+Typically, no one should be in possession of the full private key (although there is no way of ensuring that, see "Who do I need to trust?" section) until the vote closes.
 Unless the vote needs to stay private, a recommended practice is to publish the vote private key, effectively making everyone's choices public.

 Making the non-encrypted ballot available publicly is a great way to ensure the election was not rigged.
 Everyone can check that the ballot counted as their has